eldruin/veml6040-rs/README.md

 - Set the integration time.
 - Set the measurement mode.
 - Trigger a measurement when on manual mode.
+- Read the red channel measurement.
+- Read the green channel measurement.
+- Read the blue channel measurement.
+- Read the white channel measurement.

 ## The device
 VEML6040 color sensor senses red, green, blue, and white light and